 The best way to get a coupon is always by asking your doctor’s office before leaving.
-Ask your doctor first and check with nurse as well.
+Ask your doctor first and check with a nurse as well.
 Don’t be shy it’s your money.
-There’s a high chance that you get a coupon, manufacturers often drop them at doctor’s office.
+There’s a high chance that you get a coupon, manufacturers often drop them at the doctor’s office.

 You can always try for pharmacy coupons, CVS has a webpage where you can get active coupons.
 CVS Extra Care card can save you some money.

 Walgreens has a Prescription savings club, with a fee of $35 per year per family, you can save money on prescription and over-the-counter medication.
 You can use it when you don’t have insurance or your insurance doesn’t adequately cover your medication

 Rite aid has an Rx savings program, you can walk to your nearest RiteAid pharmacy and sign-up.